BoMeyering/seeds/README.md

 # seeds
-A repo to hode code examples for analyzing seed images
+A repo to hold code examples for analyzing seed images